-Every spring, I enjoy the trip to visit Mom’s grave in Coe Hill, Ontario, and my little grandson’s in Kettleby Cemetery in York Region.
+Every spring and often in the fall, I enjoy the trip to visit Mom’s grave in Coe Hill, Ontario, and my little grandson’s in Kettleby Cemetery in York Region.
 With the costs rising up and up to buy wreaths, I decided enough is enough, and learned to make my own.
 Here is my method and how to do it, so you can see how really easy it is.

 One can make other things from fake flowers, like having seasonal wreaths for an entrance door.
 I found a lovely cherub vase and made a display for my bathroom.
 There will be a selection of other things at the end of this posting for ideas, and how Colour affects our lives.